Poison Ivy Rash On Children: Symptoms And Treatment

 Image: Shutterstock

-Poison ivy is found in many parts of the US and is said to be one of the leading causes for contact dermatitis.
+Poison ivy is found in many parts of the US and is said to be one of the leading causes of contact dermatitis.
 The plant grows like a vine or as a shrub along the ground or by climbing other plants.
 It does not grow in Alaska, Hawaii, and some parts of the western US (1).
 However, children may encounter poison ivy plants in school or other outdoor environments.
 To minimize the potential risks of outdoor exposure, implementing boundaries and promptly removing poisonous plants can be beneficial preventive measures.

 The plant has distinctive trifoliate leaves, each with three leaflets and each leaflet with a serrated edge.
 The leaf surface is smooth and turns red during fall while staying green in other seasons.
 Poison ivy produces green or off-white fruits during fall.
 This plant also develops thin, hair-like aerial roots, which may help identify it.
 It is risky to touch any part of the plant in any season.